Who is Scout?

 There have definitely been key defining elements of my life that have woven together over my seventy years.

-My parents were very active people.
+2. My parents were very active people.
 My dad was an engineer and a builder, so our Sunday outings were visiting construction sites around the area, wandering through empty half-framed houses, seeing what people were up to.
 My brother and I would scramble around the site, kicking through the rubble, picking up slugs from the electrical boxes, chasing each other and our dog around for no particular purpose.
 I grew up inside an engineering mindset.
+Later he helped me design and build homes for the myriad wild animals I ended up raising.

 By that time the group had negotiated an agreement with the city of Walnut Creek, California and taken ownership of an old abandoned East Bay MUD pumphouse, with permission and support to turn it into a place designed to connect kids and nature.